geohackweek/raster/_episodes/06-pygeotools_rainier.md

 Since we are in Seattle, let's use some DEMs of our friendly, neighborhood stratovolcano, Mount Rainier (AKA Tacoma or Tahoma).
 Can we calculate long-term and recent glacier elevation/volume change?

 DEM sources:
-- 1-arcsec (30-m) USGS National Elevation Dataset (pre-2003 version) derived from digitized contour maps with 1970 source date (I merged several tiles and clipped to a large extent around Rainier)
+- 1-arcsec (30-m) USGS National Elevation Dataset derived from digitized contour maps with 1970 source date (I merged several tiles and clipped to a large extent around Rainier)
-- 10-m airborne LiDAR data from 2007/2008 (original LiDAR was on 2-m grid, I subsampled for this exercise)
+- 10-m airborne LiDAR data from 2007/2008 (original LiDAR was on 1-m grid, I subsampled for this exercise)
-- 8-m DEM from WorldView Stereo imagery acquired on August 8, 2015
+- 8-m DEM derived from WorldView Stereo imagery acquired on August 8, 2015

 |   |   |   |
 |:-:|:-:|:-:|